Kong/swrv/docs/use-swrv.md

 A unique identifier for the request.
 This can be:

 - A string
-- An array (e.g., [query, page]), which gets hashed internally to produce a unique key
+- An array (e.g., `[query, page]`), which gets hashed internally to produce a unique key
 - `null` or `undefined`, which disables fetching
-- A reactive reference or getter function returning one of the above types (string, array, null, or undefined)
+- A reactive reference or getter function returning one of the above types (string, array, `null`, or `undefined`)

 ### `fetcher`